 Read more about our leadership team below.

-Rev. Ingrid Brown, Pastor of Christian Formation and community Outreach
+Rev. Ingrid Brown, Pastor of Children youth and families & weird church

 Rev. Ryan Slifka, Lead Pastor

 Ryan Slifka shepherds St. George’s as Minister of Word, Sacrament, and Pastoral Care.
 He was called as minister to the congregation July 1st, 2014, having previously served as Campus Minister for the United Church of Canada at UBC, and as Associate Minister at University Hill Congregation.

 As minister (or pastor), Ryan is primarily charged with carrying our story and tradition forward, and empowering others in our community to live out the Way of Jesus day-to-day.
 He does this through leading worship, teaching and spiritual formation, building community relationships, offering one-on-one guidance and compassion, and keeping us focused on our vision in all things we do.